 The popularity of the Plotts led to the creation of “The Plott Dog Trail in Maggie Valley”.
 This loop trail traces the history and heritage of the Plotts with 18 stops throughout Maggie Valley.
 The trail, which has been combined with the Mountain Heritage Trout Waters map, provides visitors and locals with a unique activity exclusive only to Haywood County.

-There is also a brand new hiking guide availabile exclusively in Haywood County – The Blackrock Mountain Guide – which takes you on an adventure through the Plott Balsam mountain range, named for the very family who left such a lasting legacy with their dogs.
-You can pick this beautifully illustrated guide up for FREE at the Haywood County Visitor Center.
+There is also a brand new hiking guide available exclusively in Haywood County – The Blackrock Mountain Guide – which takes you on an adventure through the Plott Balsam mountain range, named for the very family who left such a lasting legacy with their dogs.
+You can pick this beautifully illustrated guide up for free at the Haywood County Visitor Center.

 Enjoy the “Art” of Hiking

-In addition to the Blackrock Mountain hiking guide, you can also explore two other year-round accessible hikes, Purchase Knob and Sam’s Summits Loop Trail, in a way you can only experience in Haywood County.
-These maps were created by the very same certified naturalist, Ken Czarnomski, who created the Blackrock guide.
-With two distinct locations, Purchase Knob borders the Great Smoky Mountains National Park and Sam’s Summit borders the Blue Ridge Parkway.
-Both trails offer summer wildflower abundance, native wildlife, historical significance, and incredible scenic views.
-Ken’s artistic passion for hiking helped him create these two uniquely illustrated guides that are available exclusively in Haywood County.
+In addition to the Blackrock Mountain hiking guide, you can also explore Sam’s Summits Loop Trail, in a way you can only experience in Haywood County.
+These maps were created by the very same certified naturalist, Ken Czarnomski, who created The Blackrock Mountain guide.
+Sam’s Summit borders the Blue Ridge Parkway and offers an abundance of summer wildflower blooms, native wildlife, historical significance, and incredible scenic views.
+Ken’s artistic passion for hiking helped him create uniquely illustrated guides that are available exclusively in Haywood County.
 His desire to share the joys of hiking with the general public fueled the project and inspired many to discover the ease and enjoyment of hiking for the first time through this special map.
 The guide, which also doubles as a work of art, provides an experience unlike any other in the area.
-Free maps are available at the Haywood County Visitor Center in Maggie Valley or by request – 1-800-334-9036.
+Free maps are available at the Haywood County Visitor Center in Maggie Valley or by request at 1-800-334-9036.

-Traverse one of the most Southern Ski Areas in the Southeast
+Traverse one of the Southernmost Ski Areas in the Southeast

 Visit the Scariest (Sounding) Points on the Blue Ridge Parkway